niwkvi/intro/README.md

 # Hei og Velkommen 🖖

-- Data Scientist at Click
+- Data Scientist | Machine Learning Engineer
 - Bachelor of Science in Applied Mathematics and Computer Science from Lomonosov MSU